GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ### How do I perform hot reload?
 Instead of recompiling your app every time you make a change, you can reload your app instantly.
 The app is updated to reflect your change, and the current state of the app is preserved.
 In React Native, the shortcut is ⌘R for the iOS Simulator and tapping R twice on Android emulators.
-In Flutter, If you are using IntelliJ IDE, you can select Save All (⌘s/ctrl-s), or click the Hot Reload button on the toolbar.
+In Flutter, If you are using IntelliJ IDE or Android Studio, you can select Save All (⌘s/ctrl-s), or click the Hot Reload button on the toolbar.
 If you are running the app at the command line using flutter run, type `r` in the terminal window.
 You can also perform full restart by typing `R` in the terminal window.
 ### Is there anything like Chrome Developer Tools in Flutter?
 In Flutter, [`Dart Observatory`](https://dart-lang.github.io/observatory/) is used which is a tool for debugging.
 If you have started your application using `flutter run`, you can open the Web page at the Observatory URL printed to the console (e.g., `http://127.0.0.1:8100/`).
-If you are using IntelliJ, you can also debug your application using its built-in debugger.
+If you are using an IDE, you can also debug your application using its built-in debugger.
 The Observatory also supports profiling, examining the heap, observing executed lines of code, debugging memory leaks and memory fragmentation, etc. For more information, see [Observatory’s documentation](https://dart-lang.github.io/observatory/).

+The Flutter plugin v21 announced a new feature called "Flutter Inspector" for IntelliJ and Android Studio.
+The inspector makes it much easier to understand why your application is rendering the way it does.
+It allows you to:
+* View the UI structure of your app as a tree of widgets.
+* Select a point on your device or simulator and find the corresponding Widget that rendered those pixels.
+* View properties for individual widgets.
+* Generally, better understand layout issues.

+The inspector view can be opened via View > Tool Windows > Flutter Inspector (it shows content only when an app is running).
+To inspect a specific widget, select the ‘Toggle inspect mode’ action in the toolbar, then click on the desired widget on the phone or simulator.
+The widget will be highlighted in your app’s UI, you’ll see the widget in the widget hierarchy in IntelliJ, and will be able to view the individual properties for that widget.

 **Note:** You can check [here](https://flutter.io/debugging/) for more details on debugging in Flutter.
 ## Animations